 Students with certain disabilities that interfere with their ability to work or attend college may be eligible for assistance through the Alabama Department of Rehabilitation Services Office.
 Rehabilitation services may provide assistance with all costs associated with school attendance.
 For additional information, contact the Alabama Department of Rehabilitation Services Office.

 This Act was designed to provide training to individuals who are unemployed, underemployed, unskilled, or recently dislocated from a job because of layoff or plant closure.
-Assistance through the WIA program includes tuition, fees, books, tools, and supplies.
+Assistance through the WIOA program includes tuition, fees, books, tools, and supplies.
 Eligibility for a daily training allowance is assessed on an individual basis.
+All of the WCC Health Science and many of the Career Technical programs are sponsored.
 For information, contact the local state employment service in your home county.

 This Act was designed to assist individuals in returning to suitable employment after becoming unemployed as a result of increased foreign imports.
 The TAA provides funds for individual referral training if the applicant meets all requirements.
 For information, contact the local state employment service in your home county.